MichaelSefranek/MichaelSefranek.github.io/_posts/2017-02-26-Float Tutorial.md

 image: "/assets/float.jpg"
 ---

-One of the more curious features of arranging elements through CSS.
-Part of the mystery behind this display style may have something to do with it's name, especially if you are fairly new to developing in HTML and CSS.
+Floats are one of the more curious style features that we use as developers in CSS.
+Part of the mystery behind this display style may have something to do with it's name, especially if you are fairly new to developing in HTML and CSS. ___Float___ seems a little bit magical, doesn't it?

 As developers we tend to try things, and stick with what works, sometimes forgetting the actual _meaning_ and mechanics behind the tools we are using.
 With a name like float we can be left wondering how should I plan to use this tool?

 A float is a display style, specifically to create a "wrapping" effect like you see in newspaper or magazine articles.
 Let's start with an example.
 Say I have a block of text inside p tags.

 Now to experiment, let me make a new div, give it some dimensions and a background color, and give it float left.
+Our div looks like this:

+<div style="height:30px;width:30px;background-color:blue;float:left;"></div>

+ Wait how did this text get here!
+What's this about?

-Our html and css looks like this:
+Well regardless...
+Our Code looks like this:

 {% highlight html %}
-<div class = "little blue"></div>
+<div class = "little blue f_left"></div>
 {% endhighlight %}

 And our CSS: